 they're about the only drugs we actually know

 exactly how they work.
-They either cause

-block depolarization of muscle fibers
+depolarization of the muscle fibers

-depolarizing muscle relaxants actually
+So, depolarizing muscle relaxants actually

 pass across the neuromuscular junction